LiliShan17/Salt-Application/README.md

-# Salt-Application
+# Sandvik-Application
-A small website for Salt to have a look at in my application process.
+A small website for Sandvik to have a look at in my application process.